ftCLI/FoundryTools-CLI/README.md

     -c, --config-file PATH

-Use a custom configuration file instead of the default config.json file located in the same folderof INPUT_PATH.
+Use a custom configuration file instead of the default config.json file located in the same folder of INPUT_PATH.

     -q, --quiet

-Suppress the overwrite confirmation message if the data.csv and/or config.json files alreadyexist.
+Suppress overwrite confirmation message if the data.csv and/or config.json files already exist.

 #### recalc-csv
 Usage: